 The pandemic also disrupted math achievement.
-As the tables above show, our school's math achievement sharply declined in the pandemic's wake.
-In 2021-2022, our schoolwide average DFS in math dropped to -145.7.
-By 2022-2023, our schoolwide average DFS improved to -136.4, but was still behind our pre-pandemic averages in 2017-2018 and 2018-2019.
+As the tables above show, math achievement declined in the pandemic's wake.
+Our schoolwide average DFS dropped to -145.7 in 2021-2022.
+By 2022-2023, our schoolwide average DFS in math improved to -136.4, which is still behind our pre-pandemic averages.